arnavgautam/TreeHacks2015/HOLs/HOL-IntroToWindowsAzureAD/HOL.md

 	_Entering user profile information_

-1. The Windows Azure Management Portal generates a temporary password to be used when first logging in.
+1. The Microsoft Azure Management Portal generates a temporary password to be used when first logging in.
 At that time, the user will be forced to change the password.
 Click the **create** button.

 	![Creating a temporary password](Images/creating-a-temporary-password.png?raw=true "Creating a temporary password")